-Pence Speaks At March For Life: ‘Life Is Winning’
+Pence Speaks At March For Life: ‘Life Is Winning’ [Opinion]

 — Alaskans4Trump ???????? (@Alaskans4Trump) January 27, 2017

 Pence referenced the pro-life majorities in Congress.
-He noted that these people were elected–by the citizens of this great and noble country.
+He noted that these people were elected by the citizens of this great and noble country.
 Here, Vice President Pence makes a just point: we can all argue about the 3 million mystery votes the whole day long, but in the end, the people we voted into the House and Senate says a lot about where we stand as a nation.
-Washington Post reported that he emphatically told the crowd to stay strong in their fight.
+The Washington Post reported that he emphatically told the crowd to stay strong in their fight.

 “We will not grow weary.
 We will not rest, until we restore a culture of life in America for ourselves and our posterity.”